keu/docs/astro/cli/astro-logout.md

 ## Description

 Unauthenticate from the Astro CLI.
-Note that this command does not affect your current session in the Cloud UI.
+Note that this command does not affect your current login session in the Cloud UI.

 ## Usage